 If you are staying in Rhodes then a visit to the Old Town is a must-do.
 The oldest inhabited medieval town in Europe, a mass of around 200 streets or lanes, most of which are nameless.
-This is a collection of photos form our time in the Old Town of Rhodes as opposed to guide but here's a couple of pieces of advice:
+This is a collection of photos from our time in the Old Town of Rhodes as opposed to guide but here’s a couple of pieces of advice:

 If you are planning to visit do bear in that driving is restricted and parking spaces can be hard to come across at peak times.
 In hindsight we wish we had taken a taxi there from the Mark Warner Levante resort where we stayed rather than using a hire car.

 There are many places to eat and drink, with more charming and less touristy places to be found away from the main street.